taskforcesh/bullmq/docs/gitbook/guide/flows/remove-dependency.md

 # Remove Dependency

-In some situations, you need to move a job to wait when one of its children fail.
+In some situations, you may have a parent job and need to ignore when one of its children fail.

-The pattern to solve this requirement consists on using **removeDependencyOnFailure** option.
+The pattern to solve this requirement consists on using the **removeDependencyOnFailure** option.

 ```typescript
 const flow = new FlowProducer({ connection });